Fathom-2/TempusFugit/README.md

 Installation:

 Download and install the CurseForge app
+Click the green Code button at the top right of this page and select Download ZIP — then import the downloaded zip into CurseForge
-Download TempusFugit.zip below and import it into CurseForge Download Voxy for NeoForge 1.21.1 from: https://github.com/j-shelfwood/voxy-neoforge - place jar in mods folder Download Voxy Auto LOD from: https://modrinth.com/mod/voxy-auto-lod - place jar in mods folder
+Download Voxy for NeoForge 1.21.1 from: https://github.com/j-shelfwood/voxy-neoforge - place jar in mods folder Download Voxy Auto LOD from: https://modrinth.com/mod/voxy-auto-lod - place jar in mods folder